-Managing Organizational Culture is a unique, highly participative, two-day workshop developed by GROVEWELL for the School of Industrial & Labor Relations (SILR) of Cornell University.
+Managing Organizational Culture is a highly participative two-day workshop developed by GROVEWELL for the School of Industrial & Labor Relations (SILR) of Cornell University.
 For several years it was part of the Core Curriculum for SILR's Leadership Certificate.
-This is the image that appeared on the cover of GROVEWELL's SILR course manual.

-Intended participants in this workshop are supervisors, directors, and managers at all levels who are concerned about, or who have been asked to help to change, the culture of their organization or organizational unit.
+Intended participants are supervisors, directors, and managers who are concerned about, or who've been asked to help to change, the culture of their organization or unit.

 Organizational culture refers to the values, norms, beliefs, and practices that govern how an institution functions.
 At the most basic level, organizational culture defines the assumptions that employees make as they carry out their work.